Ron Johnson encourages seniors to rejoin the workforce, proposes payroll tax waiver

 There is no current bill pending on the subject, and Johnson’s office didn’t make clear whether the Oshkosh Republican planned to introduce legislation to implement the idea.

 Payroll taxes are funds employees pay to finance programs like Social Security and Medicare.
-Johnson has said that working seniors shouldn't pay taxes contributing to Social Security, although a spokesperson, Alexa Henning, did not directly explain why.
+Johnson has said that working seniors shouldn’t pay taxes contributing to Social Security.

+Johnson spokesperson Alexa Henning did not directly explain why the Oshkosh Republican said working seniors shouldn’t pay taxes contributing to Social Security.

 Discussing the plan in late July with conservative talk show radio host John Catsimandis, Johnson said under the plan, “We’d get more seniors off of the sidelines, those that are capable of working.
 Encourage them to work.”